Best Threat Intelligence Platform Vendors: Enterprise Buyer's Guide

 What Is a Threat Intelligence Platform?

 Think of it as your security team’s scout.
-While your firewalls and antivirus watch your internal network, threat intelligence platforms watch the attackers themselves - tracking their tools, targets, and tactics before they attack.
+While your firewalls and antivirus watch your internal network, threat intelligence platforms watch the attackers themselves.
+They track attacker tools and tactics before an attack reaches you.

-Security teams use these platforms to stay ahead of threats, improve their incident response, and hunt for signs of compromise.
-The platforms pull data from dark web markets, stealer logs, malware analysis, and threat actor communications.
+Security teams use these platforms to stay ahead of threats and hunt for signs of compromise.
+The platforms pull data from dark web markets, stealer logs, and hacker forums where stolen data gets sold.

 What Makes a Good Threat Intelligence Platform?